LexieData/LexieData.GitHub.io/capstone_project.md

 Where "Sheet1!Artist" is the "Artist" column I copied from the original worksheet into a new worksheet so it would only count the filtered rank 1 rows and C2 is the artist name I searched for.
 Then I copied that formula for the rest of the artists and found that The Beatles were the only band to be on the rank 1, year-end 1946-2023 Billboard Charts.
 They were on there two times in 1964 and 1968.

 ### Track 3
-Question three asks, "Did BMI or ASCAP songwriters have the most number one hits?"
-I answered this by using a

-### Track 4
-The fourth question is, "What genre made the number one spot and how did they change throughout the decades?"
+The third question asks, "What genre made the number one spot and how did they change throughout the decades?"
 I answered this by filtering the rank to "1" and comparing the genres in Excel. <br>
 <img src="images/Genre Rank1.png"/>
 <img src="images/Genre Rank2.png"/>
 <img src="images/Genre Rank3.png"/>